poulamim91/poulamim91.github.io/about/index.md

 * [Five Tribes](https://boardgamegeek.com/boardgame/157354/five-tribes)
 * [Android: Netrunner](https://boardgamegeek.com/boardgame/124742/android-netrunner): I have never played this game but P swears by this one.

-I wonder if I just showed that I am a very bad board game player (or maybe P is really good! :wink:) As I said I also watch a lot of TV and movies.
-I am currently watching [Hinterland](https://www.imdb.com/title/tt2575968/) on Netflix (which I really recommend), after finishing [Happy Valley](https://www.imdb.com/title/tt3428912/?ref_=nv_sr_srsg_0) on Netflix and a rerun of [Made in Heaven](https://www.imdb.com/title/tt6494622/?ref_=nv_sr_srsg_0) on Amazon.
+I wonder if I just showed that I am a very bad board game player (or maybe P is really good! :wink:)
-Recently, I finished reading [Empire of Illusion: The End of Literacy and the Triumph of Spectacle](https://www.amazon.com/Empire-Illusion-Literacy-Triumph-Spectacle/dp/1568586132/ref=asc_df_1568586132/?tag=hyprod-20&linkCode=df0&hvadid=312446862670&hvpos=1o3&hvnetw=g&hvrand=5909840485477128066&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9051678&hvtargid=aud-802037562948:pla-489622427916&psc=1) by Chris Hedges and [Our Revolution: A Future to Believe In](https://www.amazon.com/Our-Revolution-Believe-Bernie-Sanders/dp/1427285330/ref=asc_df_1427285330/?tag=hyprod-20&linkCode=df0&hvadid=312400961658&hvpos=1o1&hvnetw=g&hvrand=17575441291194841534&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9051678&hvtargid=pla-570030255825&psc=1) by Bernie Sanders.
-Both books are quite impressive in highlighting modern societal issues and would definitely recommend.

 ## Theme Information